ExpediaGroup/shunting-yard/README.md

           database-name: replica_database
           table-name: test_table_1

-#### Only Change the target database but the table name remains same as source
+#### Change only the target database but the table name remains same as source

     table-replications:
       - source-table: